rafael-santiago/tulip/README.md

 ### Okay, but I am not so habituated with software building...

 Maybe people without experience in software development but still wanting to use this software can arrive here.
-If you do not have an environment well-prepared for building this software (e.g.: git and GCC well-installed) you can use the pre-builts located under the subdirectory ``prebuilts``.
-In this case, you will get only the executable file, the exportation of this executable is up to you.
+If you do not have an environment well-prepared for building the software (e.g.: git and GCC well-installed) you can use the pre-builts located under the subdirectory ``prebuilts``.
+In this case, you will get only the executable file, the exportation of its executable is up to you.
 The **Table 1** brings the ``MD5`` hashes of these packages after downloading the file which fits to your environment is a good practice to check if your copy has the same related hash according to the **Table 1**.